Father’s Rights in Ohio

-Fathers have the fundamental right to provide for the care, custody, and management of their children, but this right is not absolute.
+Fathers have the fundamental right to provide for their children’s care, custody, and management, but this right is not absolute.
 Children also have the right to a stable relationship with a person in a fatherly role.
 There are three primary ways for a father to establish paternity:

 - Ask your local child support agency to help you establish paternity.